 If you are a tourist staying in KL it would be probably be easiest to take a taxi.
 It is not far and will not be expensive.

-KTM Komuter trains stop at Subang Jaya and from there you will need a feeder bus to Sunway Pyramid.
+KTM Komuter trains stop at Setia Jaya and from there you can take the BRT Sunway Line bus to Sunway Lagoon.

 Putra LRT's nearest station is Kelana Jaya and again you would need a feeder bus.